MTS system architecture: User programs

 By default user programs execute with the program key *EXEC, but a different program key may be set using the $CONTROL command.
-Programs may call a system subroutine to shorten the program key they are using or switch to the *EXEC program key thus temporary giving themselves less access to files, devices, and other services controlled using program keys.
+Programs may call a system subroutine to shorten the program key they are using or switch to the *EXEC program key thus temporarily giving themselves less access to files, devices, and other services controlled using program keys.
 Programs may also call a system subroutine to lengthen or restore their program key according to some pre-established rules.

 MTS uses the standard S-type and, less often, R-type calling sequences used in OS/360.

 By default user programs execute in user mode in problem state.
 User mode programs do not have access to the system virtual memory segment and therefore have no access to system control blocks, may not call privileged system subroutines, and may not issue privileged supervisor calls (SVCs).
 User mode programs can issue non-privileged SVCs, but few programs do so directly and instead call system subroutines to obtain system services.
 User mode programs may call system subroutines that switch to system mode after checking that the protected service is allowed for the particular caller, there is a return to user mode when the system subroutine returns.

 Selected user programs can be flagged to run in system rather than user mode by staff with privileged signon IDs or staff with privileges can cause a user program to run in system mode using a keyword on the $RUN or $SET command.